MicrosoftDocs/sql-docs/docs/t-sql/data-types/decimal-and-numeric-transact-sql.md

 >  Informatica only supports 16 significant digits, regardless of the precision and scale specified.

 *s* (scale)
 The number of decimal digits that will be stored to the right of the decimal point.
 This number is subtracted from *p* to determine the maximum number of digits to the left of the decimal point.
 Scale must be a value from 0 through *p*.
 Scale can be specified only if precision is specified.
-The default scale is 0; therefore, 0 <= *s* \<= *p*.
+The default scale is 0 and so 0 <= *s* \<= *p*.
 Maximum storage sizes vary, based on the precision.

 |Precision|Storage bytes|
 |---|---|